Whistleblowing Policy

 - The format of the investigation may vary depending upon the circumstances.
 However, the individual who raised the concern and other individuals involved may be required to attend an investigation meeting and/or provide a written statement.

-- Any investigation will be carried out in accordance with the principles set out above.
+- Any investigation will be carried out in accordance with the principles outlined in both the 'Key Principles' and 'Protection and Support for Whistleblowers' sections above.

 - Once the investigation is complete, the individual who raised the concern will be informed of the outcome and further steps that are to be taken.